 The future of Fashion Revolution in South Africa?

 This year it has gained a lot more momentum.
 We have more people involved, we also have more people interested.
 There is going to be a lot of growth.
 We are working with the Cape Town Fashion Council and also the South African Fashion Council.
 I just think we are going to grow by teaching and educating.
-We are also working with another campaign called -Love Za, Buy Za.
+We are also working on another campaign called -Love Za, Buy Za.
 We are collaborating with a lot of people who are all working towards the same goal.

 Your message to South African consumers?

-My quote from the 24 faces – “It’s not a revolution on style.
+My quote from the 24 faces, “It’s not a revolution on style.
 It’s a revolution on lifestyle”